Dima-Kutaini/Dima-Kutaini/README.md

 <h3 align="center">Building websites that are easy to use, look great, and bring joy to users.</h3>

 <img align="right" alt="Coding" width="300" height="250" src="https://raw.githubusercontent.com/BhavyaCodes/BhavyaCodes/master/.github/cat.gif">
 <h4 align="left">About me:</h4>
  - 🔭 I’m finished a Web Development boot camp at <strong>HackYourFuture Denmark</strong>.in July 2023 <br>
  - 🌱 Currently, I'm working on various personal projects to enhance my development skills and keep learning. <br>
- - 👯 I am actively seeking internship opportunities and full-time or part-time positions as a full-stack developer.
-Eager to take on challenges, I maintain a positive attitude and possess a strong curiosity for learning and exploring new technologies. 🚀. <br>
+ - 👯 I am actively seeking internship opportunities and full-time or part-time positions as a frontend developer.
+Eager to take on challenges, I maintain a positive attitude and possess a strong curiosity for learning and exploring new technologies. <br>
  - ⚡ Fun fact:I can speak multiple programming languages, but my favorite one is the language of clean and efficient code!<br>

 - 📫 How to reach me:📧 **deemakutainy@gmail.com** <br>
 - 📖 **Check my Portfolio:** <a  href="https://3-d-portfolio-react-js.vercel.app/" target="blank">here </a>
 <h4 align="left">Connect with me:</h4>